Property Taxes & Assessment

 Application deadline for a taxation year is the last day of February of the following year.
 Municipalities are required to issue half of the rebate to a charity within 60 days after the receipt of the application and property data confirmation.
 The balance is payable within 120 days of the receipt of the application, with adjustments (if any) being made after the issuance of final tax bills for the year.

-Complete details are included with the application, which is available here.
+Complete details are included with the application.

-Commercial and Industrial tax rebates for vacant units
+Commercial and industrial tax rebates for vacant units

 This rebate program provides tax relief to property owners who have eligible vacancies in commercial and industrial buildings.
 To qualify for a rebate, the vacancy duration must be at least 90 consecutive days.
 Owners must submit the application Rebates for Vacant Units in Commercial/Industrial Property by application deadline, as outlined in the application.